jxshdavis/Analytical-Solutions-Logistic-Regression/README.md

 3. Get a time comparison where both methods can work directly with tilde X.
 4. Change MC Plots back to over lapping bars (different opacity and thickness)

+UPDATES:
+1. Implemented things so that both models work with tilde X (using the stats models api instead of SKLEARN for the MLE estimation)!
+2.